andr1976/HydDown/docs/MANUAL.md

 $$ \frac{d(mU)_{cv}}{dt} + \dot{m} H  = \dot{Q}  $$ {#eq:energybalanmce}

-where the sign of $\dot{m}$ determines if the control volume is either emptied of filled.
-The continuity equation [@eq:continuity] and the energy balance [@eq:energybalanmce] combined with the equation of state are the key equations that shall be solved/intergrated in order to calculate the change in temperature and pressure as a function of time.
+where the sign of $\dot{m}$ determines if the control volume is either emptied or filled.
+The continuity equation [@Eq:continuity] and the energy balance [@Eq:energybalanmce] combined with the equation of state are the key equations that shall be solved/intergrated in order to calculate the change in temperature and pressure as a function of time.

 ## Flow devices {#sec:flow}
 ### Restriction Orifice
-When a fluid flows through a constriction or opening such as an orifice, the velocity will be affected by conditions upstream and downstream.
+When a fluid flows through a restriction or opening such as an orifice, the velocity will be affected by conditions upstream and downstream.
 If the upstream pressure is high enough, relative to the downstream pressure, the velocity will reach the speed of sound (Ma = 1) and the flow rate obtained will be the critical flow rate.
 The maximum downstream pressure for the flow to still be sonic (Ma = 1), is when $P_d = P_c$.
-The ratio of the critical and upstream pressure is defined by equation [@eq:P_critical].
+The ratio of the critical and upstream pressure is defined by equation [@Eq:P_critical].

 $$ \frac{P_{c}}{P_u}=\left (\frac{2}{k+1} \right)^\frac{k}{k-1} $$ {#eq:P_critical}

 - $P_c$ is the critical pressure. [kPa]
 - $P_d$ is the downstream pressure. [kPa]
 - $P_u$ is the upstream pressure. [kPa]
-- k is the isentropic expansion factor, approximated by the ideal gas heat capacity ratio $C_p/C_v$. [-]
+- k is the isentropic coefficient, approximated by the ideal gas heat capacity ratio $C_p/C_v$. [-]

-In order to calculated the mass flow rate through an orifice equation 5.49 is used based on literature from the Committee for the Prevention of Disasters [@yellowbook].
-It is assumed that only gas exits the orifice, as the PSV is positioned on the top of the vessel
+In order to calculated the mass flow rate through an orifice equations are used based on literature from the Committee for the Prevention of Disasters [@yellowbook].

-To account for the difference in choked and non-choked flow a set limit pressure is introduced as in equation [@eq:plimit].
-If the downstream pressure, $P_{down}$, is below the pressure limit, $ P_{limit}$, then the flow is choked, and the pressure used, $P_{used}$, in equation [@eq:massfloworifice] should be the pressure limit, $P_{limit}$.
+To account for the difference in choked and non-choked flow a set limit pressure is introduced as in equation [@Eq:plimit].
+If the downstream pressure, $P_{down}$, is below the pressure limit, $ P_{limit}$, then the flow is choked, and the pressure used, $P_{used}$, in equation [@Eq:massfloworifice] should be the pressure limit, $P_{limit}$.
 Otherwise if the downstream pressure, $P_{down}$, is greater than or equal to the pressure limit, $P_{limit}$, the flow is no longer choked and the pressure used should be the downstream pressure, $P_{down}$ [@yellowbook].

 $$ P_{limit}=P_{up} \cdot \left ( \frac{2}{k+1} \right ) ^{\frac{k}{k-1}} $$ {#eq:plimit}